Daizjon/Python_Image_Compression/README.md

 # Python_Image_Compression
 Image Compression project done in python.
-Handles both a lossy and a loseless implementation
+Handles both a lossy and a loseless implementation.
+Requires image files to which have been provided.